Rosetta Stone: Memphis decree and its context

 The decree was issued during a turbulent period in Egyptian history.
 Ptolemy V Epiphanes, the son of Ptolemy IV Philopator and his wife and sister Arsinoe, reigned from 204 to 181 BC.
 He had become ruler at the age of five after the sudden death of both of his parents, who were murdered in a conspiracy that involved Ptolemy IV's mistress Agathoclea, according to contemporary sources.
 The conspirators effectively ruled Egypt as Ptolemy V's guardians until a revolt broke out two years later under general Tlepolemus, when Agathoclea and her family were lynched by a mob in Alexandria.
 Tlepolemus, in turn, was replaced as guardian in 201 BC by Aristomenes of Alyzia, who was chief minister at the time of the Memphis decree.

 Political forces beyond the borders of Egypt exacerbated the internal problems of the Ptolemaic kingdom.
 Antiochus III the Great and Philip V of Macedon had made a pact to divide Egypt's overseas possessions.
 Philip had seized several islands and cities in Caria and Thrace, while the Battle of Panium (198 BC) had resulted in the transfer of Coele-Syria, including Judaea, from the Ptolemies to the Seleucids.
-Meanwhile, in the south of Egypt, there was a long-standing revolt that had begun during the reign of Ptolemy IV, led by Horwennefer and by his successor Ankhwennefer.
+Meanwhile, in the south of Egypt, the Great Theban Revolt began during the reign of Ptolemy IV, led by Horwennefer and by his successor Ankhwennefer.
 Both the war and the internal revolt were still ongoing when the young Ptolemy V was officially crowned at Memphis at the age of 12 (seven years after the start of his reign) and when, just over a year later, the Memphis decree was issued.